 Typical applications of submersible sensors

-Since submersible linear position sensors are expected to work even in the harshest of conditions, some of the typical uses of these devices are in the offshore oil and gas mining industry.
+Since submersible linear position sensors are expected to work even in the harshest of conditions, some of the typical uses of these devices are in the offshore oil and gas mining industry like the use of Electric Submersible Pump Systems.
 Nevertheless, it is also a suitable device for applications where the sensor is submerged in clean water such as in municipal utility facilities and desalination plants.
-Specifically, submersible sensors measure water in refineries, beverage manufacturing, oil mining, holding tanks, and reservoirs.
+Specifically, submersible sensors measure water in refineries, beverage manufacturing, oil mining, holding tanks, and reservoirs where it is used to tell if there is a need for a Dewatering Pump Install underground.

 Possible drawbacks of LVDTs